FreeTAKTeam/FreeTAKServer-Simulator-UI-Example/README.md

-This is a simple Flask based web app that uses [FreeTAKServer-Simulator](https://github.com/lennisthemenace/FreeTAKServer-Simulator) to play a gpx file to TAK
+This is a simple Flask based web app that uses [FreeTAKServer-Simulator](https://github.com/lennisthemenace/FreeTAKServer-Simulator) to play a gpx file to TAK or to make a moving wandering object

 In order to run this you will need to copy in the [FreeTAKServer-Simulator](https://github.com/lennisthemenace/FreeTAKServer-Simulator)